Laird Morris: Biography

-Laird Morris was born on October 9, 1889, in California, the son of Henry Bishop Morris and Mary Kathryn Morris (born Baker).
+Morris was born on October 9, 1889, in California.
+He was the son of Henry Bishop Morris and Mary Kathryn Morris (born Baker).

 Morris attended the University of California, where in 1910 he earned a place on the varsity rugby team.
 In 1911, Morris was late to return to the university, but eventually did so and rejoined the rugby team.
 During the 1912 season, Morris saw his playing time reduced as the coaching staff attempted to develop other players to play his position, although he remained the best player at that position on the university team.
 At the end of the 1912 season, on November 16, 1912, Morris played for the United States team at scrum-half in its first capped match—a 12–8 loss to Australia.
 Morris served as the team's captain for this match.

 In 1913, Morris did not return to the University of California rugby team.
 Over the course of his collegiate rugby career, Morris was described as "one of the grittiest halves that ever trailed a scrum," and as a member of "one of the most brilliant [back field] combinations ever seen on the Coast."
 As a member of the class of 1913, Morris was a member of the Winged Helmet and Golden Bear honor societies at the University of California.
-Morris died on August 19, 1954 in San Francisco, California.
+Morris died on August 19, 1954, in San Francisco, California.